-But then again, how ridiculous is it to fork out hundreds of pounds to see Ms Ross in concert?
-After all, she no longer performs outside of North America, instead doing select dates across America and Canada and usually a week or so in Las Vegas at one of the theatres at one of the high-end casinos.
+But then again, how ridiculous is it to fork out hundreds of pounds to see Miss Ross in concert?
+After all, she no longer performs outside of North America; she only does select dates across America and Canada and usually a week or so in Las Vegas at one of the theatres at one of the high-end casinos.
 Ross already spent two weeks in Vegas this February at The Venetian, to sold out audiences and rave reviews.
 Then it was announced she would be bringing a new three week residency to the Wynn Resort a series of intimate performances entitled “Endless Memories”, and attempt at a pun from her classic, if drippy, duet with Lionel Richie.

 Luckily for us, our seats were about half way up the orchestra, with a perfect view of the stage.
 Anticipation was understandably high high: people were taking pictures of themselves with the huge posters of Diana Ross outside the theatre, others were reminiscing about their own endless memories, and others, being in America, were buying enough snacks to feed a family of four to gorge on during the performance.
 Nothing says ‘Endless Memories with Diana Ross’ more than a bucket full of popcorn and endless indigestion afterwards.

 Interestingly, and a little surprisingly, we weren’t the only Brits in the audience.
-I don’t know how many of them booked their holiday purely to see Ms Ross (and go shopping, obviously) I can’t say, but it’s a testament to Ms Ross’s legacy as a singer and performer that she can draw a crowd of such diversity.
+I don’t know how many of them booked their holiday purely to see Miss Ross (and go shopping, obviously) I can’t say, but it’s a testament to Miss Ross’s legacy as a singer and performer that she can draw a crowd of such diversity.

 To give the crowd a bit of a rest, the Motown queen then slowed the tempo, and went into one of her most famous ballads, ‘Touch Me in the Morning‘.
-Sounding just as good as she did in 1973, Ms Ross was outstanding – even cheekily grabbing her crotch seductively as she sang the chorus.
-Maybe Ms Ross is looking for love.
+Sounding just as good as she did in 1973, Miss Ross was outstanding – even cheekily grabbing her crotch seductively as she sang the chorus.
+Maybe Miss Ross is looking for love.

 The band were simply stunning, working hard to recreate one of the most beautiful orchestrations in popular music.
 And the climax: when Diana Ross sang the chorus, the whole theatre sang it back in unison, aware that something truly magical was happening.

-After what seemed like an endless round of applause, Ms Ross thanked the crowd and went into ‘I Will Survive’, a staple of her live performances.
-The song was originally recorded by Gloria Gaynor, but Ms Ross did a cover in the nineties – and although her recorded cover isn’t a patch on Gaynor’s, Ms Ross performed an outstanding version live.
-Her backing singers really shined on this number, as Ms Ross, clearly in her element, danced and sang, before reaching out to her adoring crowd, shaking hands with people in the front.
+After what seemed like an endless round of applause, Miss Ross thanked the crowd and went into ‘I Will Survive’, a staple of her live performances.
+The song was originally recorded by Gloria Gaynor, but Miss Ross did a cover in the nineties – and although her recorded cover isn’t a patch on Gaynor’s, Miss Ross performed an outstanding version live.
+Her backing singers really shined on this number, as Miss Ross, clearly in her element, danced and sang, before reaching out to her adoring crowd, shaking hands with people in the front.

-Weirdly, Ms Ross and her band then broke out into a version of DJ Khalid’s ‘All I Do is Win’, something Ms Ross has done at previous shows.
+Weirdly, Miss Ross and her band then broke out into a version of DJ Khalid’s ‘All I Do is Win’, something Miss Ross has done at previous shows.
 Having since listened to the original version, safe to say I prefer the Diana version more.
-But the crowd lapped it up, and it’s probably one of Ms Ross’s favourite contemporary songs.
+But the crowd lapped it up, and it’s probably one of Miss Ross’s favourite contemporary songs.
 She’s Diana Ross, she can perform what she likes.

 Then she left the stage once more, followed by her band – only to reappear a few minutes later in her fifth and final outfit of the night, something that can only be described as sparkly pyjamas.
 But if there is anyone who can get away with sparkly pyjamas, it’s Diana Ross.

-What struck me throughout the performance was not only how great Ms Ross is at this, but how happy she seemed to be doing it.
+What struck me throughout the performance was not only how great Miss Ross is at this, but how happy she seemed to be doing it.
 Today at 73 she has no more barriers to break, nothing left to prove: she’s done it all.
-While others may perform and record more, Ms Ross is doing what she wants.
-She could record a new album and sell loads of copies – soul and disco is back on the up, and Ms Ross could easily have a ‘comeback’ if she so wanted.
-But watching her at the Encore Theatre, and reading tributes to her from her family in the media, I get the impression Ms Ross is happy with her life.
+While others may perform and record more, Miss Ross is doing what she wants.
+She could record a new album and sell loads of copies – soul and disco is back on the up, and Miss Ross could easily have a ‘comeback’ if she so wanted.
+But watching her at the Encore Theatre, and reading tributes to her from her family in the media, I get the impression Miss Ross is happy with her life.
 And she deserves it.